 Anti-GBM disease appears to result from environmental insults in a person with a genetic predisposition.
 At this point, a triggering stimulus has not been identified for the development of anti-glomerular basement membrane antibodies.
 However, there are certain human leukocyte antigen (HLA) subtypes that have been implicated in conferring increased genetic susceptibility to Goodpasture syndrome, most notably HLA-DR15.
 The exposure of the alveolar capillaries to these autoantibodies needs an initial insult to the pulmonary vasculature.
 These environmental factors include:

-Goodpasture syndrome is due to circulating auto-antibodies directed at the glomerular basement membrane.
+Goodpasture syndrome is due to circulating autoantibodies directed at the glomerular basement membrane.
 The resulting crescentic glomerulonephritis is the result of the antigen-antibody complexes that form at the basement membrane.
 The autoantibodies activate the complement system in the basement membrane causing tissue injury.
 This binding of autoantibodies can be seen as a linear deposition of immunoglobulins along the basement membrane.
-The inflammatory response in that area results in the typical glomerulonephritis clinical picture.
+The inflammatory response in that area results in the typical picture of glomerulonephritis.

 Alveolar basement membrane shares the same collagen target as that of the glomerulus.
 The main component of the basement membrane is type IV collagen which can be expressed as six different chains, from alpha 1 to alpha 6.
 Despite the presence of circulating antibodies in anti-glomerular basement membrane disease, pulmonary symptoms are not always observed.
 An inciting lung injury seems to make pulmonary symptoms more likely.

-Microscopy will show crescentic glomerulonephritis, and immunofluorescence will show linear deposition of IgG.
-A kidney biopsy is not only important for diagnosis, but the percentage of crescents identified on biopsy confers renal survival prognosis.
-Lung tissue is typically not sought due to the invasiveness of the procedure and more difficult immunofixation process for lung tissue.
+A kidney biopsy is not only crucial for diagnosis, but the percentage of crescents identified on biopsy confers renal survival prognosis.
+Lung tissue is typically not sought due to the invasiveness of the procedure and a more difficult immunofixation process for lung tissue.
 Lung biopsy, when performed, shows extensive hemorrhage with deposition of hemosiderin-laden macrophages within alveolar spaces.

 Careful physical examination of patients presenting with finding suspicious for the anti-glomerular basement membrane disease should be done, particularly for other signs such as a purpuric rash.
 This finding may suggest so-called “double-positive” patients who have concurrent ANCA-associated vasculitis (granulomatosis with polyangiitis).